 Specialized counseling helps to untighten the inner critic and be less critical of others.
 We’ll practice skills and learn how to be present in the now.

 I want to engage you in the growth process.
 I am challenging and compassionate.
 I look forward to building a strong alliance with you.
 Am I right for you?
 Ask yourself:

 Are your relationships a source of anxiety for you?

 Does this time in your life call for deeper reflection and awareness?

 If you could connect better in key relationships, would your life improve?

-I am an experienced Licensed Professional Clinical Counselor (LPCC), with a specialty in trauma healing, self-esteem/identity development, and interpersonal growth.
-I have specialized training in neurological perspectives of traumatic loss, the assessment, and treatment of PTSD, and healing from interpersonal trauma.
+I’m an experienced Licensed Professional Clinical Counselor (LPCC), with a specialty in trauma healing, self-esteem/identity development, and interpersonal growth.
+You can expect specialized counseling in neurological perspectives of traumatic loss, the assessment, and treatment of PTSD, and healing from interpersonal trauma.
 I maintain licensure standards for ongoing education in evidence-based interventions and practice.

 If helpful, we can address any trauma concerns blocking your healing and impacting your relationships.
-I offer several somatic options, including EMDR Counseling.
+I offer several options, including EMDR and CPT Counseling.

 It’s informative to explore what’s truly happening.
 Sometimes it isn’t an anxiety condition.
 It’s trauma and hyper-arousal.
 If we can address the trauma together… you can, finally, experience a relaxed nervous system.
 You won’t always feel guarded around others.
 This will allow you to connect better to yourself and others.